 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Avinor AS reported total carbon emissions of approximately 613,546,000 kg CO2e.
-This includes 5,693,000 kg CO2e from Scope 1 emissions, 136,485,000 kg CO2e from Scope 2 emissions (market-based), and a significant 471,368,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions are primarily driven by the use of sold products, which accounted for about 433,321,000 kg CO2e.
+In 2024, Avinor reported total carbon emissions of approximately 613,546,000 kg CO2e, with emissions distributed across various scopes: 5,693,000 kg CO2e (Scope 1), 136,485,000 kg CO2e (Scope 2), and 471,368,000 kg CO2e (Scope 3).
+The Scope 3 emissions primarily stem from the use of sold products, accounting for about 433,321,000 kg CO2e.
 Avinor has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050.
-Near-term targets include a 42% reduction in absolute Scope 1 and 2 emissions by 2030, using 2022 as the base year.
+The company has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the base year.
 Additionally, Avinor aims for 71% of its customers, based on emissions from the use of sold products, to have science-based targets by 2028.
-Long-term, the company commits to a 90% reduction in absolute emissions across all scopes (1, 2, and 3) by 2050, also from a 2022 baseline.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Avinor's commitment to addressing climate change within the air transportation sector.
+Long-term, the company commits to a 90% reduction in absolute emissions across all scopes by 2050, including land-related emissions and removals from bioenergy feedstocks.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Avinor's commitment to addressing climate change within the air transportation sector.

 Access structured emissions data, company-specific emission factors, and source documents